rupplez/TxTbox/README.md

 # TxTbox
-ASCII-like game engine made by C/C++.
+A simple ASCII-like game engine made by C/C++.